What is permanent make-up?

 Since your procedure is facial, I recommend you sleep on a clean satin pillowcase for seven (7) nights.
 This will minimize the loss of pigmentation caused by rubbing against a cotton, textured pillowcase as you sleep.

 Special care should be exercised while the treated area is healing.
 Under no circumstances should you pick, scratch or rub the treated area or attempt to remove the crusty material.
 Removing of the crusts may result in the removal of the actual pigment and/or infection may occur.
 It is important that this protective “cover” stay on during the healing process (three to six days).

 Always use good health habits.

-If you have any questions after you get home, feel free to call.
+If you have any questions after you get home, feel free to contact Nina asap.

 – Swelling, oozing, and some redness are normal the next day after the procedure for some clients.
 The use of Benadryl over the counter and keeping your face vertical is helpful.